ntajbakhsh/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Nodule_Detection_FPR.md

 ### 1. FPR:
 The task of FPR for nodule detection is to label each nodule candidate (3D patch) as either nodule or non-nodule.
-733, 95, and 190 CT series from LIDC dataset [1] were used for training, validation, and testing respectively.
+733, 95, and 190 CT series (<span style="color:red">190 CT series, why?</span>) from LIDC dataset [1] were used for training, validation, and testing respectively.
 A 3D faster RCNN model is then used to generate 3D candidates extracted from all these 1,018 CT series.
 These candidates are then combined with the false positive and ground truth 3D patches provided by LUNA16 challenge [2] to serve as training, validation, and testing data for FPR model.
 Finally, there are 784,241 3D patches used for training, 4,750 used for validation, and 3,059 used for testing.